ironhack-labs/cohort-tools-project/server/README.md

+# Installation:
+## Create a .env file that contains a TOKEN_SECRET and a PORT.

 # API Documentation

 This documentation provides an overview of the available routes and data models for the Cohort Tools API.